jtyers/gin-jwt/README.md

 It uses [jwt-go](https://github.com/dgrijalva/jwt-go) to provide a jwt authentication middleware.
 It provides additional handler functions to provide the `login` api that will generate the token and an additional `refresh` handler that can be used to refresh tokens.

 The difference this fork provides is that private and public keys are passed in directly (i.e. `*rsa.PrivateKey` and `*rsa.PublicKey`), so that they can be loaded via mechanisms other than files, for example environment variables.
+Use `PubKey` and `PrivKey` to pass these values in.
+Passing in the private key is only required if you also pass an `Authenticator` function, to allow for scenarios where the application is only verifing tokens, not creating/signing them.

+This fork makes no other changes, so you'll only be interested if you are using a public key algorithm for your tokens, such as `RS256`, `RS384` or `RS512`.

 ## Usage